-What’s Open on Christmas Day in Scottsdale
+What's Open on Christmas Day in Scottsdale in 2020

 What's open on Christmas Day?
 Probably more than you’d expect!
 There’s the obvious: resort restaurants and resort golf courses are in full swing (be sure to call ahead for reservations).
 But how about the not-so-obvious?
 Read on!
 You’ll be amazed at how many entertaining activities and attractions can be experienced in Scottsdale on Christmas Day.

 The joy of the season continues with Scottsdazzle, a holiday celebration in Scottsdale’s Old Town.
 Cruise into Old Town after dark to see Scottsdale’s specially designed holiday tree featuring an array of customizable color combinations, themed décor, and Information Flow, an interactive public-art light sculpture stretching across the Arizona Canal and illuminated at night.

 For holiday spirit on a grand scale, head over to Christmas at the Princess.
 Each year, the Fairmont Scottsdale Princess transforms into an enchanting holiday wonderland with festive decorations, more than four million sparkling LED lights, an ice-skating rink, S’mores Land, holiday character appearances and much more.

 You can get your hike on 365 days a year in Scottsdale’s McDowell Sonoran Preserve and Pinnacle Peak Park.
 Parking is free, and trails are open daily from sunrise to sunset.
 If you want an expert-led outdoor adventure, Wild Bunch Desert Guides can take you on hiking and biking tours over the holidays, including Christmas Day.